-- If enrollment is temporarily interrupted for a Leave of Absence, the student will return to school in the same progress status as prior to the leave of absence, hours elapsed during a leave of absence will extend the student's contract period and maximum time frame by the same number of days taken in the leave of absence and will not be included in the student's cumulative attendance percentage calculation. - Students wishing to officially withdraw from Cheeks Beauty Academy must provide the admission's office notification of their intent to withdraw.
-Notification may be made in person, in writing, email, by fax or by telephone.
-This notice will be the date of determination and the student's last day of physical attendance will be used for refund calculations. - Students who withdraw prior to course completion and wish to re-enroll will return in the same academic progress status as at the time of the withdrawal. - Students must re-enroll within five years of the last date of attendance to maintain all hours. - Five years after the last date of attendance all hours expire, and students must begin as a new student.
+- If enrollment is temporarily interrupted for a Leave of Absence, the student will return to school in the same progress status as prior to the leave of absence, hours elapsed during a leave of absence will extend the student's contract period and maximum time frame by the same number of days taken in the leave of absence and will not be included in the student's cumulative attendance percentage calculation. - Students who withdraw prior to course completion and wish to re-enroll will return in the same academic progress status as at the time of the withdrawal. - Students must re-enroll within five years of the last date of attendance to maintain all hours. - Five years after the last date of attendance all hours expire, and students must begin as a new student.